wfhartford/gradle-helm/README.md

     // the newest version of helm available at the time. version = 'v2.8.2'
   }
-  lint {
-    // allows configuration of the settings used when 'helm lint' is executed.
-  }
   repository {
     // allows configuration of the repository to which the publish tasks will
     // upload the packaged chart.